By Andreas Voniatis

 That disconnect between method and momentum suggests that agencies leaning on familiar playbooks may fall behind just as Gen AI begins to lead the next wave of performance.

-Which City Are You Based In?
+Which City Are These B2B Businesses Based In?

 48% of our audience of US business leaders is possibly located in Austin, Texas